chili-chips-ba/openPCIE/5.sim/models/pcievhost/README.md

 On the left of the diagram are the two user supplied functions.
 The `VUserMain`<i>n</i> function is the main entry point for user code and this has access to the [model's API](#user-api-summary).
 Optionally, a user callback function can be registered (`VUserInput` in the diagram) that gets called to with non-handled packets (e.g. read completions) that are received over the link.

-The Left column of boxes are the various API functions available, categorised by function.
+The left column of boxes are the various API functions available, categorised by function.
 The first group generate TLP or DLLP packets that get queued, before being sent to `SendPacket`.
 The non-automatic sending of ACKs and NAKs bypass the queue and are sent straight to the `SendPacket` function.
 The `SendPacket` function itself sends its TLP or DLLP packets to the `codec` which scrambles and encodes the data and drives the output on the link.

 The `codec` code also process input data, decoding and descrambling, passing on to `ExtractPhyInput`.
 Training sequences and other ordered set data is sent to `ProcessOs` whilst TLPs and DLLPs are sent to `ProcessInput`.
-The API can read received OS event counts from the `ProcessOs` function. `ProcessInput` has access to the internal memory for MemRd and MemWr TLPs and (not shown) the config space for CfgRd and CfgWr TLPs.
+The API can read received OS event counts from the `ProcessOs` function. `ProcessInput` has access to the internal memory for MemRd and MemWr TLPs and (for endpoints) the config space for CfgRd and CfgWr TLPs.
 It will automatically generate (valid) completions for reads and add to the queue.
 All other TLPs are sent to any registed user callback.

 ### User API Summary

-The _pcievhost_ model is a highly complex mode and the API is quite large to match this.
+The _pcievhost_ model is a highly complex model and the API is quite large to match this.
 This document can only summarise the main features and usage and reference to the [_Pcievhost_ manual](https://github.com/wyvernSemi/pcievhost/blob/master/doc/pcieVHost.pdf) _must_ be made for the finer details of argumets and usage.
 The information below refers to the low level C model's API but a C++ class (`pcieModelClass`) is also provided which wraps the functions up into class methods which are slightly easier to use.

 #### Model Initialisation and Configuration